 16. Pickup bed tent

-The pickup bed tent is like a rooftop tent because of the tent which is assembled in the bed of the pickup truck.
+The pickup bed tent is like a rooftop tent because of the Instant Tent which is assembled in the bed of the pickup truck.
 The tent has a floorless design and allows you to sleep off the ground.
 You can set it up and take it down without removing the gear from the bed.

 - Sleeping off the ground provides a sense of security.